ReactNativeNews/React-Native-Apps/README.md

 [Quizz App](https://github.com/ReactNativeSchool/react-native-quiz) - An app to store your knowledge and quiz yourself on it.

 This list is curated by [Gant Laborde](https://twitter.com/gantlaborde), Chief Technology Strategist of [Infinite Red](https://infinite.red/react-native).

+### Boilerplate React Native Apps

+[Context API Demo](https://github.com/ToJen/react_native_context_demo) - A simple app showing how Context API can be used in React Native by authenticating users.
+[Expo](https://expo.io/tools) and [React Navigation](https://reactnavigation.org/) were used for this.
+This is great for hackathons or quick projects!